TheThingsNetwork/docs/doc/content/lorawan/classes/_index.md

 Class C end devices:

-*   Are often mains powered
+*   are often mains powered
-*   Have no downlink latency - continuous receive window
+*   have no downlink latency - continuous receive window

 The following are some common **Class C** end device **applications**, but there are more:

-*   Utility meters
+*   Utility meters with cut-off valves/switches
 *   Streetlights

 ##  Questions